SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 .. note::

-   Don't worry if you are not familiar with the concept of capturing.
+   Don't worry if you aren't familiar with the concept of capturing.
    It is explained in detail below in :ref:`Closures_CapturingValues`.

 Global and nested functions, as introduced in :doc:`Functions`,